 - 120 ECTS credits are needed to graduate.
-These credits have to be earned as follows:

-- 45 credits from Smart Systems courses.
-Undergraduate courses or courses from other graduate programs can be taken upon approval of the program coordinator

-- 27 credits from Smart Systems seminars

-- 12 credits from the master thesis proposal

-- 30 credits from the master thesis

-- 6 credits from participation in the EECS seminar - Master's thesis credits are awarded only if the grade is better than 4.0.
-In case the thesis does not fulfill this requirement, the examination committee may grant the right to resubmit it within three months.

-- Failed examinations may be retaken once, at most one semester later. - At least 20 ECTS credits must be earned in every semester, with an average grade of at least 3.0 or better, otherwise the student will be placed on academic probation by the registrar.
-Any graduate student whose GPA in any given semester is worse than 4.33 will be automatically suspended. - Students intending to take undergraduate courses or courses outside the Smart Systems curriculum need the approval of the program coordinator.
+These credits have to be earned as follows: - 20 credits from Smart Systems lectures.
+Undergraduate courses or courses from other graduate programs can be taken upon approval of the program coordinator. - 20 credits from Smart Systems labs.
+Undergraduate courses or courses from other graduate programs can be taken upon approval of the program coordinator. - 10 credits from Smart Systems seminars. - 20 credits from Smart Systems projects. - 20 credits from the master thesis proposal. - 30 credits from the master thesis. - Master's thesis credits are awarded only if the grade is better than 4.0.
+In case the thesis does not fulfill this requirement, the examination committee may grant the right to resubmit it within three months. - Failed examinations may be retaken once, at most one semester later. - At least 20 ECTS credits must be earned in every semester, with an average grade of at least 3.0 or better, otherwise the student will be placed on academic probation by the registrar.
+Any graduate student whose GPA in any given semester is worse than 4.33 will be automatically suspended.

+School of Engineering and Science Graduate Handbook - Smart Systems

+- Students intending to take undergraduate courses or courses outside the Smart Systems curriculum need the approval of the program coordinator.
 Credits will be counted according to the program from which the courses are taken. - Language courses and university study courses are generally not admissible here, and credits possibly acquired while taking them will not be counted towards the amount of 120 credits needed to obtain the M.Sc. degree.